-The American Academy of Attorney-Certified Public Accountants is committed to safeguarding the right of the public to access the unique expertise of professionals who are dually-qualified as Attorneys and Certified Public Accountants.
-Our mission is to provide members with quality education, opportunities to interface with other Attorney-CPAs, and resources to support and develop their professional practices.
+The American Academy of Attorney-Certified Public Accountants is committed to safeguarding the right of the public to access the unique expertise of professionals who are or have been dually-qualified as Attorneys and Certified Public Accountants.
+Furthermore, our mission is to provide members with quality education, opportunities to interface with other Attorney-CPAs, and resources to support and develop their professional practices.

 ABA and AICPA create the National Conference of Lawyers and CPAs (“National Conference”) made up of members from both organizations.
 The attorneys had a majority of one.